Scientific Name

 Origin

-This succulent is native to South Africa (near Kenhardt in Northern Cape).
-It is not accepted as a subspecies, and it is treated as a form of Lithops julii.
+Lithops julii subsp. fulleri is native to South Africa.
+It occurs near Kenhardt in the Northern Cape province and is not accepted as a separate subspecies, and it is treated as a form of Lithops julii.

 Description